louispool/deskpi-super6c/README.md

 # Step 3: Prepare the cluster

-Before starting this section, you should ensure that you have successfully installed the OS on all the CM4's, that they are connected to the network and you can `ssh` onto all of them.
+Before starting this section, you should ensure that you have successfully installed the OS on all the CM4's, that they are connected to the network, and you can `ssh` onto all of them.

 By default, Ansible uses native OpenSSH and by extension the options in `~/.ssh/config` to connect to the hosts in the inventory.
+I recommend a passwordless SSH connection to the CM4's, since Ansible has been known to have issues with password prompts.

 Additionally, consider assigning static IPs to your CM4's in your DHCP server directly.
 This may uncomplicate things when you need to access the CM4's by hostname and your DNS has not been set up correctly (yet).

 ## Installation requirements

 - python (>= v3.6)
 - PyYAML (>= v3.11)
 - Ansible (>= v2.13) For detailed instructions on installing Ansible see the [Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 As well as the required Ansible Collections listed in the [requirements](requirements.yml) file.
 You can install these with the following command: